-Colonofly is the best medicine for constipation.
+Colonofly is the best medicine for digestive system.
 It is a natural bowel cleanser decoction based syrup, developed and formulated scientifically using Ayurvedic concepts.
 It is a unique combination of selected herbs which have high efficacy for colon, intestine and liver.
 It induces bowel movement and alleviates constipation.

 Haritaki: It is a natural laxative to reduce constipation.
 It contains dietary fibers which are digestive agents and helps eliminate toxins from the body.

 Kutaki: It is a laxative, stomachic, anthelmintic, cardiotonic and antipyretic.
 Kutaki promotes appetite and is beneficial in biliousness.
 As bhedana (purgative), it either breaks down a constipated faecal matter or disintegrates the vitiated doshas allowing their expulsion.
 The plant contains major bioactive compounds, such as picroside- I, II, III and kutkoside and a bitter glycosidal principle, kutkin.

 Sunthi: Ginger has several phytonutrients and an aromatic and pungent taste.
 Its rhizome is commonly used in herbal prescriptions.
 Ginger contains essential oils, particularly gingerol and gingiberene.
 Its digestive stimulatory effects are associated with positive effects on trypsin and pancreatic lipase and its ability to increase gastric motility.
 It significantly diminishes nausea and prevents constipation.